EFFECTS & OPTICALS

 Stretches are generally a speed increase or slow down in time giving different looks to the action.
 Or simply an editor’s trick to fill an edit where the take is a few frames short.
 There are many ways of approaching these kind of effects, its not simply dropping frames or double printing like an optical, they can be quite complicated, averaging across multiple frames or using a profile to start off slow and then speed up at the end.

 Repositioning & Reframing

-The grey box is how the image was repositioned and zoomed, the rest of the image was in effect removed.
+The green box is how the image was repositioned and zoomed, the rest of the image was removed.

 There are also custom tools to sharpen or the reverse, blur images this is a technique that is used on rushes when transferred by the telecine.
 However when the true scan is viewed, it is slightly out of focus, which is sometimes a shock to the DoP.
 Sharpening tools have to be used with caution, if they are used too much they can cause ringing, which will look like extra edges.

-Within the small grey box on the right image is how the Big Ben could start to 'ring' if the sharpening is over stressed, note the softness on the image to the left.
+Example to demonstrate how Big Ben could start to 'ring' if the sharpening is over stressed, also note the softness on the image to the left before sharpening.

-Multiple cameras or different viewpoints of a scene are a common part of storytelling now, a conversation held on a phone with both on screen.
-These are quite simple to produce now and extremely simple in the editing phase.
-Think of the scene in When Harry Met Sally, they are in separate beds but look as though they are either side on screen, conversing about what is on TV.
-This would have been an optical film composite in traditional terms but can be achieved with two video layers today with a simple repositioning and soft edged cropping.
+Multiple cameras or different viewpoints of a scene are a common part of storytelling, a simple conversation held on a phone with both on screen.
+Think of the scene in When Harry Met Sally where they are in separate beds, in separate rooms but look as though they are together on screen.
+Much smoother than cutting between them in the edit.
+This would have been an optical film composite in traditional terms but can be achieved using two video layers with repositioning and soft edged cropping applied.